top of page

 Lesson 1 - Sticky vocab matters

 In The Traitors, we don't have 'Team A' and 'Team B'.
 We don't have 'the Reds' and 'the Blues'.
-We have 'the faithfuls' and 'the traitors'.
+We have 'faithfuls' and 'traitors'.

 And these faithfuls and traitors don't face off across any old table, it's 'The Round Table'.
-Contestants don't compete for 'immunity', they hope to secure a 'shield' to protect them from a 'death warrant' from the traitors - note that they aren't sent 'a note', 'a letter', or 'a memo'.
+Contestants don't compete for 'immunity'; they hope to secure a 'shield'.
+And they aren't sent 'a note', 'a letter', or 'a memo'; they receive a 'death warrant'.

 This isn't confusing, vague jargon or a maze of newly coined terminology invented for the programme.
 There's no ambiguity here.
 The language cuts through because it is both arresting and familiar.
-It's unique to the programme but it's also grounded in our previous understanding of these words.
+It's unique to the programme, but it's grounded in our existing understanding.

-Using concrete language that's understood by your readers means they'll understand what you're trying to say.
+Using concrete, familiar language means your readers will understand what you're trying to say.
 Customers don't have the time or the inclination to wade through dense, technical wording or tricksy, overly clever copy to unpick the key message.
 Make it easy.

 Use tangible words and memorable, quotable phrases.
 Ask yourself what one thing you want customers to do.
 What sticky copy can you use to help persuade them to do just that?